 He offered me a drink.
 I said, sure.
 And that’s where it began followed by the usual questions: What’s your name?
 How do you know the bride and groom?
 What do you do?
 Where do you live?

 After the garter belt and wedding bouquet were thrown into a semicircle of men and women brave enough to step into those traps, I drifted outside with this new man.
 He dusted off a concrete bench and placed his handkerchief down for me to sit.
-My dress wasn’t new, so I didn’t care, but I appreciated that he did.
+My dress wasn’t new, so I didn’t care, but I appreciated what he did.